Skip to Content

 Other models have a built-in passive infrared sensor that detects motion and turns on only when someone walks by in the dark.

-Many different variations have been available with the emergence of low-cost LEDs, exhibiting multiple colors, sometimes changing automatically or in a user-controllable manner.
+Many different variations have emerged with the emergence of low-cost LEDs, exhibiting multiple colors, sometimes changing automatically or in a user-controllable manner.

 What Kind Of Switch Do I Need?